cotarr/irc-hybrid-client/README.md

 ### Project Status (Work in Progress)

-This project is still under development and new features may be added in the future.
-At this time, no formal release has been issued.
+This IRC client is functional and mostly stable, but still evolving.
+New features are still being added from time to time.

 ### Repository Contents

-HTML content is available in both the minified-bundled version and the commented development files.
+HTML content is available in both the minified-bundled version and the commented development version.
 HTML content is located in folders `secure-minify/` and `secure/`.
 Selection is determined by the NODE_ENV environment variable.
 The browser download is about 37 kB for minify-bundled version with server compression, compared to about 338 kB serving from development folders without compression.

 The server files are located in the `server/` folder.
 The server is launched from the socket server in the `bin/` folder.